tmpethick/ensembled-dngo/README.md

   - big is smooth.
 What for noisy functions?
   - How it works for big n when bath size become relatively small.
 - How big an ensemble?

-Okay, a small recap of my embedded experiments.
-I tried it on an embedded sinc and GP clearly have problems (see attachments).
-However, with Automatic Relevance Detection it obviously quickly discard the irrelevant dimension.
-NN is almost identical to GP with ARD after 20 iterations (see attachment).

-My concern is that even though this experiment shows the usefulness of NN *it does not provide a failure case for NN that would justify an ensemble*.

-But as the attachment shows it did seem like the NN could get stuck if there were multiple local optima.
-It was indeed the case for embedded sinOne.
-An ensemble might help it escape more quickly.
-However, don't we at most save a factor k steps where k is the number of NN in the ensemble?
-Assuming the BO is stuck (thus resampling approximately the incumbent point) the neural networks over the next k steps are trained on almost the same data as an ensemble of k networks in one step.
-Each step takes linear time to train so k*n steps takes O((k*n)^2) time.
-Using ensemble of k this becomes O(k * n^2) so we save a factor k.
-Is this really big enough to bother?

-I'm considering trying other methods to improve the uncertainty estimates.
-One alternative is training the nn and gp jointly like Wilson (Deep Kernel Learning).
-I haven't seen it done for BO, but this work might overlap too much with their research grant/work?

-Best
-Thomas

-PS: I'll do some more thorough experimentation now that Euler is back up (ensemble size, ensemble aggregator, embedding size) depending on your response..

-- NN could maybe get stuck in local maximum.
-Is it more probable than in 1D though?
-- propose:
-  - Rotate embedded f? (f(x + x')) (GP is bad at rotation)
-  - still deals with GP weaknesses

-- Problems:
-  - DNGO exploring corners

 TODO:
 - Setup EULER √